-Meats including beef, poultry, pork, fish and shellfish.
-Fresh, frozen, precooked and deli-style (try to avoid nitrates in deli-meat when you can).
+Meats include beef, poultry, pork, fish, and shellfish.
+Fresh, frozen, pre-cooked, and deli-style (try to avoid nitrates in deli-meat when you can).

 Milk and all other real milk dairy including butter, cheese, cottage cheese, cream, cream cheese, Greek yogurt, regular yogurt (string cheese, and squeeze cheese products and anything that says ‘cheese product’ are not quite as healthy but better than starchy snacks)

 Nuts.
-Sprouted are best, then raw, then dry roasted or cooked in a healthy oil.
+Sprouted are best, then raw, then dry roasted or cooked in healthy oil.
 Avoid if ingredients include vegetable oil.
-Nuts taste best when chilled, so keep in fridge if you can.
+Nuts taste best when chilled, so keep in the fridge if you can.

 Salt: Any kid of salt